ctoec/data-collection/e2e-tests/README.md

 ### Nits, or Death By Details

-- We have to use CommonJS modules, even though VSCode will try to tell you that you can use ES Modules
+- We have to use CommonJS modules, even though VSCode will try to tell you that you can use ES Modules.
+This means imports from utils or other files follow a different signature than JS.
+They look like `const { login } = require('../utils/login');` (note the `require` rather than `import`).

 - Xpath arrays start at 1-- so if more than one el will be returned, use `[1]`, not `[0]`

-- Imports from utils or other files follow a different signature than JS.
-They look like `const { login } = require('../utils/login');` (note the `require` rather than `import`).

 - Defining a test uses the following syntax:
 ```